imq-open/pxt-qbuild/doc/Get_Started.md

 ### `write1` and `write2`

 Build HAT provides `write1` and `write2` commands to send raw protocol messages directly to the device.
-However, the documentation does not explain the usage of these two commands, so I will add them here.
+However, the documentation is very brief, so I'll explain it in detail here.

 The `write1` command is used for messages with only one header, and the `write2` command is used for messages with two headers (INFO messages).